diffplug/spotless-cli/README.md

                         we find.
 If that does not work, we fail the formatting run.
-                      One of: CSS, HTML, JS, JSON, XML, XHTML -V, --version       Print version information and exit.
+                      One of: CSS, HTML, JS, JSON, XML, XHTML -v, --use-version=<useVersion>
+                      The version of Eclipse WTP formatter to use.
+                      (default: 4.21.0)
+  -V, --version       Print version information and exit.

 ✅ This step supports the following file types: